-MCC Distance Education Course Refund Policy
+Thunder Online Course Refund Policy

-This policy applies to all online courses that MCC currently offers.
-The typical MCC Online course duration is 8 weeks, and each week is defined as Monday through Sunday.
+This policy applies to all online courses currently offered at MCC.
+The typical Thunder Online course duration is 8 weeks, and each week is defined as Monday through Sunday.
 The course refund policy is found in the Financial Information section of this catalog.